 - Dietrich Bonheoffer, Life Together

-The Master’s College invites all students who are serious about realizing their calling as a Christian to consider their responsibility to the greater Christian community when making application to the College.
+The Master’s University invites all students who are serious about realizing their calling as a Christian to consider their responsibility to the greater Christian community when making application to the University.
 Not only are students applying to a courses of study, they are applying to join a community of dedicated Christians who live, work, and study together for God’s greater purposes.
-Therefore, students of the College are asked to purposely decide to participate and contribute to the welfare and benefit of others while at the College, both on and off campus.
-Those who comes to The Master’s College have decided that they have as their goal to be like The Master, and thus welcome the input of other godly individuals into their lives.
+Therefore, students of the University are asked to purposely decide to participate and contribute to the welfare and benefit of others while at the University, both on and off campus.
+Those who comes to The Master’s University have decided that they have as their goal to be like The Master, and thus welcome the input of other godly individuals into their lives.
 This commitment is distinctively Christian and rejects the values of our culture which promote self-interest, personal preferences, a demanding spirit, or a rights-based attitude.

-With these goals and purposes in mind, we call every student to join the administration, faculty, and staff to uphold the Community Covenant of The Master’s College:
+With these goals and purposes in mind, we call every student to join the administration, faculty, and staff to uphold the Community Covenant of The Master’s University: